An atom chip interferometer: Conclusion

 In the case of a shot noise limited device, with a contrast $C$, the acceleration sensitivity is given by \cite{DupontNivet2014}:

 where $T_R$ is the Ramsey time, $m$ is the mass of rubidium 87, $\Delta x(t)=\left|x_2^{cm}(t)-x_1^{cm}(t)\right|$ is the distance of separation between the two states of the interferometer as a function of time.
-For typical parameters used in this paper, $N~=~10^4$ atoms, $C=10\%$ and $\int^{T_R}_{0}\Delta x(t)dt~\approx~3\cdot 10^{-9}$~m.s (see appendix \ref{Annexe_A_ComputePos} and figure \ref{fig_Position} for computation of this parameter), we found a single shot sensitivity of $\displaystyle\delta a\approx 23$~mg ($g=9.8$~m.s$^{-2}$).
-We hope to increase the splitting distance to 100~$\mu$m, the Ramsey time to 40~ms and the contrast to 0.8.
-This would result in single shot sensitivity in the $\mu$g range.
-In order to achieve this performance it will be necessary to improve the symmetry of the trapping potentials as well as reducing the observed homogeneous phase noise.
+For typical parameters used in this paper, $N~=~10^4$ atoms, $C=10\%$ and $\int^{T_R}_{0}\Delta x(t)dt~\approx~3\cdot 10^{-9}$~m.s (see appendix \ref{Annexe_A_ComputePos} and figure \ref{fig_Position} for computation of this parameter), we found a single-shot sensitivity of $\displaystyle\delta a\approx 23$~mg ($g=9.8$~m.s$^{-2}$).
+Extracting the actual acceleration value from the phase will require studying the interferometer measurement bias, which is related to, among others, cloud kinetic energies and AC Zeeman shifts.

+We aim to increase the splitting distance to 100~$\mu$m, the Ramsey time to 40~ms and the contrast to 0.8.
+This would result in single-shot sensitivity in the $\mu$g range.
+In order to achieve this performance it will be necessary to improve the indistingushability between the two interferometer paths by reducing the unwanted velocity mismatch $\left| \dot{x}_1^{cm}-\dot{x}_2^{cm} \right|$ and to improve the symmetry of the trapping potentials.
+A reduction of the observed homogeneous phase noise is also needed and a preliminary study \cite{Hello2025c,Hello2025b} has shown that magnetic DC and microwave noise play an important role.